-Vectibix is not indicated for the treatment of patients with KRAS mutation-positive mCRC or for whom KRAS mCRC status is unknown.
-Retrospective subset analyses of metastatic colorectal cancer trials have not shown a treatment benefit for Vectibix in patients whose tumors had KRAS mutations in codon 12 or 13 [see WARNINGS AND PRECAUTIONS, CLINICAL PHARMACOLOGY, and Clinical Studies].
+Vectibix is not indicated for the treatment of patients with KRAS-mutant mCRC or for whom KRAS mutation status is unknown [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, and CLINICAL PHARMACOLOGY].

 DOSAGE AND ADMINISTRATION

 The recommended dose of Vectibix is 6 mg/kg, administered as an intravenous infusion over 60 minutes, every 14 days.
-Doses higher than 1000 mg should be administered over 90 minutes.
+If the first infusion is tolerated, administer subsequent infusions over 30 to 60 minutes.
+Administer doses higher than 1000 mg over 90 minutes [see Preparation and Administration].

-Appropriate medical resources for the treatment of severe infusion reactions should be available during Vectibix infusions.
+Appropriate medical resources for the treatment of severe infusion reactions should be available during Vectibix infusions [see WARNINGS AND PRECAUTIONS].

 Dose Modifications for Infusion Reactions